CP1401/Practicals/prac_03/README.md

 What do they like that starts with the first letter of their name?

 ## Quick Questions
+Answer these quick questions in your `questions.txt` file.
-For some of the questions below, use the following set values to calculate the result of the expression:
+For questions 3-6, calculate the result of the expression using the following as the variable values:
 ```python
 a = 2
 b = 3